Statcounter

 67. Will you spell that please?

-She would return to the role of main scale teacher that she last performed nearly twenty years ago.
+She would go back as a main scale teacher.
+She would return to the role that she performed nearly twenty years ago.
 I think it’s rather noble and admirable of her - but barmy.

 “Oh, I’m sorry,” I said.
 “What’s your name?”